Abbott hints at still having Australian leadership ambitions - Philly

-CANBERRA, Australia (AP) - Australia's former Prime Minister Tony Abbott on Tuesday hinted that he still held leadership ambitions as his replacement struggles to turn around the government's disastrous opinion polling.
+CANBERRA, Australia (AP) - Australia's former Prime Minister Tony Abbott hinted Tuesday that he still holds leadership ambitions as his replacement struggles to turn around the government's disastrous opinion polling.

 Hanson was voted out of Parliament after a single three-year term in 1998.
 But the pair have put their animosity behind them since Hanson was elected to the Senate in 2016.

-"If I may say so Pauline, adversity has made you a better, deeper person, and you are certainly confirmation of that old adage that you are always better the second time around," Abbott told the book launch.
+"If I may say so Pauline, adversity has made you a better, deeper person, and you are certainly confirmation of that old adage that you are always better the second time around," Abbott said at the book launch.

 The pointed comment comes at a sensitive stage of Prime Minister Malcolm Turnbull's leadership.